thomasdarimont/keycloak-extension-playground/readme.md

 The [Keycloak](https://github.com/keycloak/keycloak) project on github provides a useful set of [examples for Keycloak extensions](https://github.com/keycloak/keycloak/tree/master/examples).

 ### Simple Auth Extension
-The `simple-auth-extension` provides an example project that can be used as a starting point.
+The `simple-auth-extension` project provides an example project that can be used as a starting point.